eqlabs/starknet-multisig/README.md

 1. Confirm the transaction with at least _threshold_ amount of signer accounts
 1. Execute the transaction.
 The displayed current balance in Target contract should reflect the changed balance.

-Note: You should wait for each transaction to get status "ACCEPTED_ON_L2" before proceeding with the next transaction.
+Note: You should wait for each transaction to get status "ACCEPTED_ON_L2" (or L1) before proceeding with the next transaction.
 This can take some time.

 ### Warnings